Tuuliayr/native-android-project/README.md

 ## Release 2: 2021-05-21 features

-- User receives a notification two times between 9am and 8pm if weather is clear
+- User receives a notification two times between 9am and 8pm if weather is clear.
-- User is able to view current weather data from their location
+- User is able to view current weather data from their location.
-- User is able to turn off notifications from the app's settings
+- User is able to turn off notifications from the app's settings.
-- The app uses location services only if user has granted them
+- The app uses location services only if user has granted them.
-- User is able get 11 different exercise suggestions
+- User is able get 11 different exercise suggestions.

 ## Known bugs

-- App sends a notification every time user goes from weather view to home view.
+- Turning locations off